To "french" a bone is a culinary term that means to cut the meat away from the end of a rib or chop so that part of the bone is exposed.

 Recipes Using the Bone-Frenching Technique

-- Roast Rack of Pork Recipe: This frenched rib roast is made from a bone-in center-cut loin of pork.
+- Roast rack of pork: This frenched rib roast is made from a bone-in center-cut loin of pork.
 It makes a spectacular presentation for a special dinner.

-- Dutch Pork Rib Roast Recipe: This Dutch-inspired pork roast with vegetables is made with the first six ribs from the shoulder—the juiciest cut.
+- Dutch pork rib roast: This Dutch-inspired pork roast with vegetables is made with the first six ribs from the shoulder—the juiciest cut.

-- Tomahawk Steak Recipe: The bone-end of this beef rib-eye steak (also known as a cowboy steak) is frenched giving it the appearance of a tomahawk or axe.
-This tender cut makes a wonderful presentation.
+- Tomahawk steak: The bone-end of this beef rib-eye steak (also known as a cowboy steak) is frenched giving it the appearance of a tomahawk or ax.
+This typically large, tender cut makes a wonderful presentation.

 Frenching Technique Used on Other Foods

 It's not only bones that are given the frenching technique.
-Frenching also means cutting food in a certain way to ensure that the food cooks evenly in addition to looking attractive when it is presented.
+Frenching also means cutting food in a certain way to ensure that the food cooks faster and more evenly in addition to looking attractive when it is presented.

 Two classically frenched vegetables are green beans and potatoes or fries.
 This means they are cut into long, thin strips, also known as a julienne cut.